microstudi/Silex-Grunt-Skeleton/README.md

 This is a port from the https://github.com/silexphp/Silex-Skeleton with this features added:

+* Built-in PHP server (minimum version required 5.4)
+* Livereloading for any css, js, or php file changes
 * Demo class with view, phpunit test and route
 * Grunt for automating tasks
 * Bower to install javascript packages (currently jQuery, Modernizr)